 Each student and group had 15 to 20 minutes to present their work in a faculty-moderated panel, followed by a five-minute question-and-answer period.
 Students were grouped based on their research topic, with panels ranging from “Education and Populations” to “Physics and Computational Methods,” and “Marine Biology, Ecology, and Oceanography.”

-Nalani Tran, a UC San Diego junior, was nominated by Visual Arts Professor Dino Dinco for her project “Queer Resilience through Media Practices and Performance Art.”
-She was inspired by Dinco’s class called “Strategies of the Self.”
+Nalani Tran and Jack Mason-Brase, both UC San Diego juniors, were nominated by Visual Arts Professor Dino Dinco for their project “Queer Resilience through Media Practices and Performance Art.”
+Tran was inspired by Dinco’s class called “Strategies of the Self.”
 Tran explained, “I created a lot of performance pieces relating to my multi-identities as a queer Vietnamese-American woman.
 Performance art is an important medium for me to express queerness and other aspects of my life that put me in the margins.”

 As part of her research process, Tran read about other women in performance art and the contexts they performed in.
 She also researched queer theory and critical gender studies and analyzed available documentation of those performances.
 “I use performance art as a form of resistance against forces of oppression, erasure and toxic heteronormativity,” said Tran.
 “Performance art is a method of investigation and research I use to find freedom through artistic expression and carve space for queer futurity.”